 The Vance Terrell Intramural Complex is equipped with four all-purpose fields to serve various organized and open recreational activities.
 Intramural Team Sports programs played at this facility include flag football, soccer, and softball.

 Fitness/Wellness programming is available to meet the fitness and wellness needs of Recreation Sports Center members.
 This area includes Group Ex classes, weight room and cardio areas of the facility, personal training services, and wellness workshops.

 Tarleton Challenge is an energizing ropes course learning experience.
-By combining high and low elements, participants enjoy safe, fun, unique and innovative opportunities to promote group and personal growth, team-building; as well as communication and trust.
-For more information go to: www.tarleton.edu/recsports or call (254) 968-9912.
+By combining high and low elements, participants enjoy safe, fun, unique and innovative opportunities to promote group and personal growth and team-building, as well as communication and trust.
+For more information visit www.tarleton.edu/recsports or call (254) 968-9912.

 Residential Living & Learning

 Residential Living & Learning transforms students through a community experience that promotes intentional connections to peers, faculty, staff, university resources and invaluable learning experiences.

 Tarleton State University offers more than 15 residential facilities that provide a rich mix of room designs and price points to meet the needs of our diverse student body.
 Each residence hall offers a unique and comfortable environment for students.
 Residence Hall rooms are equipped with furniture, cable TV, and Internet/WiFi as well as a combination refrigerator/freezer with a microwave unit.
 Laundry facilities are offered in each residential environment.
 Residential facility staff is available to provide students with the assistance needed to succeed socially and academically.

 The University requires all students residing on campus in a traditional residence hall and all students classified as a first year student (regardless of assignment) to purchase a minimum ten (10) meal plan.
 Visit www.tarleton.edu/diningservices.com (http://www.tarletondiningservices.com) for specific information regarding meal plans options.